NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/horn-of-the-sun-aurochs.md

 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "A _horn of the sun aurochs_ grants a +2 item bonus to Performance checks when played as an instrument.  * * *  **Activate** Interact `pf2:2`  **Frequency** once per day  **Effect** The horn is clearly audible for hundreds of feet, but within a 20-foot emanation, the sound causes agony in those who wish harm upon the user; the horn also sheds bright light in that area and dim light to the next 20 feet.
-Enemies of the user in this area take 7d6 sonic damage and 7d6 spirit damage (DC 30 Fortitude check save).
-Creatures that are specifically vulnerable to sunlight are also [[Conditions/Frightened|Frightened 1]] if they fail this save or [[Conditions/Frightened|Frightened 2]] on a critical failure.
-This activation also attempts to counteract any darkness or sleep effects in the area (+23 counteract check)."
+description: "A _horn of the sun aurochs_ grants a +2 item bonus to [[Skills#Performance|Performance]] checks when played as an instrument."
-powerTitle1:
+powerTitle1: "Effect"
-actionEconomy1:
+actionEconomy1: "`pf2:2`"
-type1:
+type1: "Interact"
-frequency1:
+frequency1: "once per day"
 trigger1:
-mechanics1:
+mechanics1: "The horn is clearly audible for hundreds of feet, but within a 20-foot emanation, the sound causes agony in those who wish harm upon the user; the horn also sheds bright light in that area and dim light to the next 20 feet.
+Enemies of the user in this area take `dice: 7d6` sonic damage and `dice: 7d6` spirit damage (DC 30 Fortitude check save).
+Creatures that are specifically vulnerable to sunlight are also [[Frightened|Frightened 1]] if they fail this save or [[Frightened|Frightened 2]] on a critical failure.
+This activation also attempts to counteract any darkness or sleep effects in the area (+23 counteract check)."
 powerTitle2:
 actionEconomy2:
 type2: